An inclusive workplace

 SBS Pride & Allies, focused on LGBTIQ+ inclusion.

-Each group works with external experts to inform their strategies and approach, and come together every eight weeks, in a meeting chaired by the SBS Managing Director, known as the SBS Inclusion Council.
-Each group shares updates on activities, contributes proposals for the development and delivery of the Inclusion, Equity & Diversity Strategy, and the outcomes from this meeting are shared with SBS employees.
+Each group works with external experts to inform their strategies and approach, and come together each quarter, in a meeting chaired by the SBS Managing Director, known as the SBS Inclusion Council.
+Each group shares updates on activities, contributes proposals for the development and delivery of the Inclusion, Equity & Diversity Strategy.
+The outcomes from this meeting are shared with all SBS employees.

 Indigenous Employment and the SBS Reconciliation Action Plan

-SBS launched our first Reconciliation Action Plan (RAP) in 2008, demonstrating our commitment to supporting national efforts to close the gap and increase understanding between our nation’s First Peoples and the wider Australian community.
-It provides us with a plan setting clear and measurable goals and targets for us to achieve including strengthening recruitment and retention of Aboriginal and Torres Strait Islander employees.
+SBS launched its first Reconciliation Action Plan (RAP) in 2008, demonstrating our commitment to supporting national efforts to close the gap and increase understanding between our nation’s First Peoples and the wider Australian community.
+Our current Elevate RAP provides a clear plan setting measurable goals and targets including strengthening recruitment and retention of Aboriginal and Torres Strait Islander employees.

 Guided by our RAP, SBS is committed to supporting greater representation and inclusion of Aboriginal and Torres Strait Islander peoples across our workforce through a range of actions and initiatives.
 These include:

-• In 2021, SBS launched its Elder-in-Residence program recognising the intrinsic value of Aboriginal and Torres Strait Islander knowledges and perspectives, designed through an Indigenous-led process and informed by internal and external consultation.
-The inaugural Elder-in-Residence appointed is eminent community and industry leader, Rhoda Roberts AO, a proud Widjabul Wiabul woman from the Bundjalung nation.
+• Launching its Elder-in-Residence program in 2021, recognising the intrinsic value of Aboriginal and Torres Strait Islander knowledges and perspectives, designed through an Indigenous-led process and informed by internal and external consultation.
+Our inaugural SBS Elder-in-Residence is eminent community and industry leader, Rhoda Roberts AO, a proud Widjabul Wiabul woman from the Bundjalung nation.

 • Partnering with Indigenous-owned and operated organisation, BlackCard, to deliver cultural capability training for all SBS employees.

-• Partnering with CareerTrackers, an organisation that pairs Indigenous university students with organisations for paid summer internships over the course of their study, to provide placements throughout the organisation.
-In 2020 SBS has committed to seven paid Indigenous intern placements.
+• Partnering with CareerTrackers, an organisation that places Indigenous university students in paid summer internships over the course of their study.
+In 2020 SBS has committed to seven paid Indigenous intern placements across our organisation.

-• At least one identified position for Aboriginal and Torres Strait Islander journalists in the SBS News and Current Affairs Cadetship Program each year.
+• Committing to at least one identified position for Aboriginal and Torres Strait Islander journalists in the SBS News and Current Affairs Cadetship Program each year.

 During National Reconciliation Week 2022 SBS launched its Elevate Reconciliation Action Plan 2022-2026 outlining its commitment to increasing the prominence of Aboriginal and Torres Strait Islander stories and perspectives, including delivering more First Nations content in more than 60 languages across the network.
 Read more here.